How to get a mortgage in the Netherlands?

 It’s easiest to apply for a mortgage in the Netherlands with a permanent contract.
 If you have a temporary contract or work for a university as a PhD student or researcher, you can only get a Dutch mortgage if you’re employer states that your position will become permanent.

 As an expat you can also get a Dutch mortgage when you’re self-employed, but it’s more difficult.
-You need at least three years of income history to show to the mortgage lender.
-They'll use your net profit to calculate your maximum mortgage.
-If your profits are increasing, they’ll use the average, but if your profits are decreasing, the lower figure will count for your Dutch mortgage calculation.
+You need at least three years of income history.
+The mortgage lender will use your net profit to calculate your maximum mortgage.
+If your profits are increasing, they’ll use the average net profit.
+If your profits are decreasing, the lower figure will count for your Dutch mortgage calculation.

-How much you can borrow to buy a house in the Netherlands, depends on your income and the market value of your house.
+How much you can borrow to buy a house in the Netherlands depends on your income and the market value of your house.
 You can get a mortgage up to 100% of the value of your house.
-So, if you buy a home with a value of 350.000 euros, you can borrow 350.000 euros.

 Purchasing cost to buy a house

 Although you can get a mortgage of 100% of the market value, you can’t buy a house in the Netherlands with just a mortgage.
 You also need savings.
-All the cost related to the transfer of the house, the purchasing cost, are paid by the buyer of a house.
-In general, these costs are about 5 - 6 percent of the purchase price of your new home and you have to pay them out of your own pocket.
+As a buyer you'll have to pay all the cost related to the transfer of the house.
+In general, these purchasing costs are about 5 - 6% of the purchase price of your new home and you have to pay them out of your own pocket.